taublast/FastPopups/README.md

 ---

 Please feel free to contribute!
+The next lib improvement might be to add more background layer customization, mainly thinking about blurring te background with it, instead of placing a blurred screenshot inside the content - what I am actually doing when needed.